yimingsun12138/OpenAI4R/README.md

 OpenAI is an artificial intelligence research laboratory founded by a group of technology leaders in 2015, with the aim of advancing digital intelligence technology for the benefit of humanity as a whole.
 OpenAI conducts research in various areas of artificial intelligence, including natural language processing, robotics, and reinforcement learning.
 It has developed several powerful AI models, such as GPT (Generative Pre-trained Transformer) and DALL-E, which can generate human-like language and images from textual descriptions.

-The development of the OpenAI4R R package, is aimed to enable a clear and intuitive calling of OpenAI's powerful AI models within the R language.
+As a **community-maintained** R package, OpenAI4R is aimed to enable a clear and intuitive calling of OpenAI's powerful AI models within the R language.

 ## Install